 Sleep hygiene education may be indicated in treating most, if not all, types of insomnia.
 The resolution of insomnia is closely related to the identification and contrast of the triggering causes.
-Achieving and maintaining proper sleep hygiene is undoubtedly a fundamental step to defeat insomnia.
+Achieving and maintaining proper sleep hygiene is undoubtedly a fundamental step to defeating insomnia.

 The rules of sleep hygiene concern various areas related to the individual’s lifestyle and habits.
 For the benefits of proper sleep hygiene to be significant and perceptible, it is important to respect the rules and behaviors indicated consistently and regularly.